raphsa/Multi_retinal_disease_detection/README.md

 ```

 3. Upload `BMR.py` to Colab in a new cell inside the notebook
-4. Ensure your dataset, CSV files, and pretrained checkpoints follow the same directory structure as defined in the script.
+4. Ensure your dataset, CSV files and pretrained checkpoints follow the same directory structure as defined in the script.
 5. Run the notebook

 ### Local Execution